ChrisLeeYH/yanhengli/content/_index.md

       text: |-
         I am currently working on social media + HCI, applying observational study and quantitative methods.
 I fortunately have a first-author CSCW 2025 paper on voter-fraud misinformation in the 2024 Taiwan presidential election, and a CIKM 2025 co-author paper analyzing LLMs for peer review.

-        My previous researches use human-in-the-loop and LLM-assisted pipelines to study YouTube media ecosystems, including amplifier behaviors in comment networks of 11k+ videos and 460k+ comments under political crisis (manuscript submitted), and misinformation in election contexts of 5k+ videos with multimodal analysis (forthcoming in CSCW 25).
+        My previous researches use human-in-the-loop and LLM-assisted pipelines to study YouTube media ecosystems, including amplifier behaviors in comment networks of 11k+ videos and 460k+ comments under political crisis (manuscript submitted), and misinformation in election contexts of 5k+ videos with multimodal analysis (in CSCW'25).
 I am also working on projects on LLM-based visual analysis for media images and TikTok “refugee” discourse on RedNote.

         Please reach out to collaborate 😃
     design: